neoliteconsultant/buupass_rbac/README.md

       ```
 4. Login to the site using the credentials for your superuser account.

-5. Click the Add button (next to Group) in the home page "AUTHENTICATION AND AUTHORIZATION"
+5. Click the Add button (next to Group) in the home page **AUTHENTICATION AND AUTHORIZATION**
    section to create a new Group; enter the name of the group, select group permissions,
    and then click the SAVE button.

 #### Assign a role to user
 1. Navigate to the admin site in your local web browser (http://127.0.0.1:8000/admin/).

-2. Click the Accounts in the home page "ACCOUNTS"
+2. Click the Accounts link in the home page **ACCOUNTS**
    section.

-3. Select a specific user and scroll to the groups section.
+3. Select a specific user and scroll to the **groups** section.

-4. Assign a group to a user by moving the group from the left to the right section
+4. Assign a group to a user by moving the group from the left column to the right section
    using the arrow button.

-5. Click the SAVE button.
+5. Click the **SAVE** button.